euroargodev/argopy-training/README.md

 ## 🛠️ Get ready

-**You will need to set up your Python environment with Argopy version 1.3.0 and all required dependencies.**
+**You will need to set up your Python environment with [the last Argopy version](https://github.com/euroargodev/argopy/releases/latest) and all required dependencies.**

 > Note that Argopy training camps do not start with an installation tutorial.
 We expect from attendees a working Argopy environment to start the training.